eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 For more information on how to use the Waitset see [Waitset](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/waitset/README.md).

-- listener
+### Listener

 ## API

-Now, we show how the API can be used to establish a publish-subscribe communication in an iceoryx system.

 The API is offered in two languages, C and C++.
-In the next sections the C++ API is discussed.
-More information about the C API can be found in the
+More information about the C API can be found in the [C example](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/icedelivery_in_c/README.md).
-[C example](https://github.com/eclipse-iceoryx/iceoryx/blob/master/iceoryx_examples/icedelivery_in_c/README.md).

 Many parts of the C++ API follow a functional programming approach and allow the user to specify functions which